snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-knowledge-connector.md

 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content based on keywords, personal preferences, and social connections.

 ## Limitations
-- The connector does not support ACLs (access control lists).
+- The connector doesn't support ACLs (access control lists).
 All the data indexed using the Salesforce Knowledge connector is visible to all Microsoft 365 users in your tenant, accessible through Microsoft Search or Copilot.

 ## Prerequisites
 - You must be a search admin for your organization's Microsoft 365 tenant.